loh-tar/KatePlugin-IndexView/README.md

 ### Last version is 0.8.5, Jun 2022

   - Prepare for Qt6, Required Qt version is now 5.15
+  - Parser: Keep the editing responsive when the file is large
   - Add "Outline" to the plugin description to accommodate the apparently established terms